 The new company will focus on acquiring the appropriate licenses and certificates to internationally market FireSAFE and will work with local and international fire agencies to test and establish usability baselines for FireSAFE.
-It is anticipated that the FireLESS Ltd. will start the international roll-out of FireSAFE in the first half of 2009.

 To further these goals on October 20, 2008 The Company filed a PCT patent application to protect FireSAFE internationally.